Updated: Nov 22, 2022

 It's that time of year when lots of people are looking at buying a new bike.
-But before you start browsing the deals, and especially if you're fairly new to the bike (or bike buying) world, there's some key questions I would encourage you to think about first.
+But before you start browsing the deals, and especially if you're fairly new to the bike (or bike buying) world, there's some key questions I would think about first.

 Before you even start looking, set a budget and how much you're happy to go over it.
 Dont forget you're not just looking at the price of the bike but anything else needed in set up (bottle cages, Garmin mounts, lock, any upgrades such as wheels and saddle, insurance...)

 Then decide what you actually want to prioritise, is the priority lightness, aero profile, comfortable handling, using it for riding beyond racing etc?

 Is the new bike also going to be your training bike and will you want to ride it through the winter? (and if not, will you make sure you get enough time on it before your race to get used to the position, check it all works ok, particularly important if you have a longish, early season race)

 Do you want it for commuting etc as well? (and if so, would you be better saving some of your budget for a separate commuting bike which you’re less precious about locking somewhere safe, washing the salt off etc)

 Do you want to be able to fit panniers or mudguards? (if so check it's got the eyelets to fit them to)

 Are you likely to want to do any off road racing or riding, and do you want to be able to run wider or off road tyres (if so check for clearance).

 Do you need to be able to swap wheels etc between this and other bikes?

 Do you want it to go on a turbo?